 In the winter, Washington often gets more sunshine than Dayton.
 Washington gets 139 hours of sunny skies this time of year, while Dayton receives 129 hours of full sun.

 Washington usually gets more rain in January than Dayton.
 Washington gets 2.7 inches (68 mm) of rain, while Dayton receives 2.1 inches (54 mm) of rain this time of the year.

 Both Dayton and Washington are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to Washington for the activities around the city and the natural beauty during these months.

 In April, Washington is generally around the same temperature as Dayton.
-Temperatures in Washington average around 56°F (14°C), and Dayton stays around 55°F (13°C).
+Daily temperatures in Washington average around 56°F (14°C), and Dayton fluctuates around 55°F (13°C).

 It's quite sunny in Dayton.
 The sun comes out a lot this time of the year in Washington.
 Washington usually receives around the same amount of sunshine as Dayton during spring.
 Washington gets 228 hours of sunny skies, while Dayton receives 215 hours of full sun in the spring.

 In April, Washington usually receives less rain than Dayton.
 Washington gets 2.8 inches (72 mm) of rain, while Dayton receives 3.5 inches (88 mm) of rain each month for the spring.

 |Jan||35°F (1°C)||2.7 inches (68 mm)||30°F (-1°C)||2.1 inches (54 mm)|